igorsteinmacher/INF502-Fall2020/assignments/PA2.md

 number of forks, watchers, and date_of_collection (the date you collect the data).
 When you request to print the object it should be like this:
 * `Owner/ProjectName: Description (# of stars)`

-Each project also needs to be related to a list of pull requests.
-Thus, for each project, collect the pull requests that are returned in the first page of a query like this:
+Each repository also needs to be related to a list of pull requests.
+Thus, for each repos, collect the pull requests that are returned in the first page of a query like this:
-* `https://api.github.com/search/issues?q=is:pr+repo:jabref/jabref` (using project jabref/jabref as an example)
+* `https://api.github.com/search/issues?q=is:pr+repo:jabref/jabref` (using repository jabref/jabref as an example)

 For each pull request you need to keep: title, number, body, state, date of creation (created_at), closing date (if the state is different than open), user, number of commits, additions, deletions, changed_files.